Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Navigation System

-Given the inspection plan as a sequence of PoIs with orientation to be visited, we generate a collision-free trajectory to be tracked for both the UAV and the UGV platforms by means of a two-step trajectory planner described in our previous work \cite{smartinezr2023}.
-This planner includes a global path planner (Section \ref{sec:path_planning}) and a non-linear optimizer (Section \ref{sec:trajectory_planning}) that refines the path into an optimized trajectory.
-As the Elistair tether system is able to keep the tether taut (see Section \ref{sec:tether_section}), the \rev{ planner proposed in \cite{smartinezr2023} }has been modified to consider that the length of the cable equals the distance between the UGV and the UAV platform and the tether station.
-Therefore, only configurations with a direct Line of Sight (LoS) between these platforms are considered feasible.
-Finally, the computed trajectory is then followed by the trajectory tracker, which is detailed in Section \ref{sec:trajectory_tracking}.
+\revD{The proposed planner includes a global path planner (Section \ref{sec:path_planning}) and a non-linear optimizer (Section \ref{sec:trajectory_planning})} that refines the path into an optimized trajectory.
+As the \rev{LTS4} system is able to keep the tether taut (see Section \ref{sec:tether_section}), the planner proposed in \cite{smartinezr2023} has been modified to consider that \rev{at any moment} the length of the cable equals the distance between the UGV and the UAV platform and \rev{LTS4}.
+Therefore, only configurations with a direct Line of Sight (LoS) between these platforms are considered \revD{collision-free}.
+Finally, the computed trajectory is followed by the trajectory tracker, which is detailed in Section \ref{sec:trajectory_tracking}.

-\subsection{Trajectory Planning Problem formulation}
+\subsection{Trajectory Planning Problem Formulation}

 We define a state in the state space as the combination of the position of the UGV $\mathbf{p}_g=(x_g,y_g,z_g)^{T}$, the UAV $\mathbf{p}_a=(x_a,y_a,z_a)^{T}$.
 At any instant, the tether length $l$ is equal to the distance from the UGV to the UAV ($l = \|\mathbf{p}_a - \mathbf{p}_g\|$).
 Therefore, in contrast to \cite{smartinezr2023} the length of the tether is not considered as a planner variable but rather considered taut during the whole mission, and thus we have to check for LoS visibility between the platforms to ensure collision-free operation.